6 Key Considerations Before Choosing a Staffing Firm Franchise

 If you look on entrepreneur.com you’ll find the cost and fees associated with each staffing franchise, e.g. how much you need to invest and what are the royalty fees.
 You’ll also find an indication of the training and marketing support that is offered.
 This is just an indicator and not all staffing franchises are listed here; so, if you are serious about a particular franchise you’ll need to ask the franchisee to provide a Franchise Disclosure Agreement (a requirement in the U.S.).
 This way you can find out exactly what the fees are and what levels of training and sales support are provided.
 Crucially, some franchisors will also include earnings claims in the FDD, which will help you plan your potential earnings.

 Speak with other franchisees to get a real appreciation of what it’s like to run the franchise.
 They may give you an idea of earnings potentials versus effort and what the general experience is like.
 Consult sites like FranchiseBusinessReview and entrepreneur.com, (which has a specialist section on franchises), to get more information about the quality of each franchise.

 Having considered the fees and earnings of each staffing firm franchisee; available territories; training and marketing support and general effectiveness of the franchise model against your own needs and expectations, you can assess each franchise to see which is the best fit.
 Thus giving you the basis to make an informed decision about the best staffing firm franchise for you.

-Note: Recruiter.com offers a recruitment franchise model to certain individuals and applications.
-If you are interested in learning more, please view our recruitment franchise description page and request more information.
+Note: if you are interested in learning more about franchising, please view our recruitment franchise description page and request more information.
+Recruiter.com does not offer a franchise model itself.
 As with any major business decision, please consider all available options, consult with your attorney and financial advisors.
 This article, previously published, should be viewed for general information purposes only.